mosS-Green/Experiment/README.md

 ## Setup

 1. Open the project in Android Studio.
+2.  **Important:** Run `gradle wrapper` in the terminal (or let Android Studio fix the Gradle wrapper) to generate the `gradlew` files and `gradle-wrapper.jar`.
+These binary files could not be generated automatically.
-2. Sync Gradle.
+3. Sync Gradle.
-3. Run on an emulator or device (API 24+).
+4. Run on an emulator or device (API 24+).

 ## Features